Why Are Bowling Pins Numbered?

 This is often the pin many bowlers will aim for when trying to hit a strike with a straight shot since it can bowl over into the pins behind it and send them flying too to rack up a good score.

-The third row is then composed of pins 4,5 and 6 being on the 30, 20 and 10 board respectively.
-Pin 5 is often called the ‘sleeper pin’ because it is hidden right behind the head pin and can be quite hard to spot.
+The third row is then composed of pins 4, 5, and 6 on the 30, 20, and 10 boards, respectively.
+Pin 5 is often called the ‘sleeper pin’ because it is hidden behind the headpin and can be pretty hard to spot.

-The final back row is then composed of pins 7,8,9 and 10 with 7 being on the far left and 10 to the far right.
+The final back row is composed of pins 7, 8, 9, and 10, with 7 being on the far left and 10 to the far right.

-The spacing of each pin is required to be 12 inches each spreading across the triangular shape, this even spacing can ensure that a perfect hit knocks down the bowling pins easily.
+The spacing of each pin is required to be 12 inches, spreading across the triangular shape; this even spacing can ensure that a perfect hit knocks down the bowling pins easily.

 Numbers In Nine-Pin Bowling